 If you’re concerned you might be attempting to throw out a prohibited item, rest assured that it would be quite difficult for you to do.
 Hazardous waste is not collected curbside and only allowed in dumpsters with prior notification — and even then, it is very rarely allowed.

 While these are not officially sanctioned landfills by the EPA, many municipalities are starting to offer a place for organic materials to naturally decompose.
-These composting sites are on the rise because most standard landfills and transfer stations are not as accepting of organic materials like fruits, vegetables and, in particular, yard waste.
+These composting sites are on the rise because most standard landfills and transfer stations are not as accepting of organic materials like fruits, vegetables and, in particular, yard waste disposal.
 “Some will [accept yard waste] at higher rates,” Morris said.
 “Some transfer stations will accept it, but not all.
 This is all dependent on your local municipality.”

 Common types of green waste include: